khofstadter/bcmi.khofstadter.com/_posts/2019-03-27-aes-york-conference-demo-2019.md

 ## Outline

-- brief outline of disciplines;
+- brief outline of disciplines

-- main inspiration;
+- main inspiration

-- demo with live EEG in OpenBCI and SuperCollider;
+- demo with live EEG in OpenBCI and SuperCollider

 <br><br>